 [Explained] Should Neutral Wire be thinner than Phase Wire or Not?

 There is much confusion about the sizing of the neutral wire.
-The neutral wire is required in single phase wiring.
-Some people say that neutral wire should be thinner than Phase Wire, some says should be thicker than phase wire and some people says neutral wire should have the same size as the phase wire.
+The neutral wire is required in single-phase wiring.
+Some people say that neutral wire should be thinner than Phase Wire, some say should be thicker than phase wire and some people says neutral wire should have the same size as the phase wire.
 Now the question is which statement is true?
-In a simple word, I will say it depends upon the types of wiring, loads and some other factor.
-Let's discuss in detail.
+In simple words, I will say it depends upon the types of wiring, loads, and some other factor.
+Let's discuss this in detail.

 When Neutral Wire should be the same size as Phase Wire?